Obsessive Compulsive Disorder

 - Reality Questioning – these may include ‘I am losing my mind’; ‘I can’t think straight’ or ‘does my friend really like me?’

-- Humiliating themselves socially – maybe thoughts of being sick in a restaurant, fainting on the street.
+- Humiliating themselves socially – maybe thoughts of being sick in a restaurant, or fainting on the street.

 It can be helpful to imagine intrusive thoughts as a little demon or ‘imp’ (as discussed in Lee Baer’s book ‘The Imp of the Mind’).
 They seek out insecurities and makes the person aware of them.